[This information guide is also available in PDF format to download.]

 - persistent pain in the back that may be worse with coughing, sneezing or straining

-- numbness or weakness in the legs, causing difficulty with walking or getting up out of a chair
+- numbness or weakness in the legs, causing difficulty with walking

 - difficulty controlling the bladder or the bowel

-- paralysis (rarely)
+- paralysis (rarely).

 If you notice any of these symptoms you should seek medical attention immediately.